xan-thangum/EDSE307/README.md

 However, the layout of the room isn’t flexible, the chairs can be uncomfortable, and the room is a multi-purpose space so it’s cluttered, but it acts as a good blueprint for my ideal class.

+### The mockup

 ![Screenshot](https://github.com/xan-thangum/EDSE307/blob/main/open%20collab%20floor%20plan.png)

+This mockup would be my ideal classroom, but with coat hangers near the door and outlet extension cords hanging from the ceiling.
+The chairs, tables and whiteboards have rollers to make rearranging furniture easier.
+The entrance to the class is at the back so late students can enter the classroom with minimal interruption.
+Instead of fixed lab computers, there would be laptops available to the students stored on the shelves near the teacher's desk.